 Motorcycle accident victims who survive their accidents caused by negligent drivers can suffer catastrophic injuries that can limit or prevent their working and can require long-term medical care.
 If you were hurt in a motorcycle wreck, the experienced motorcycle accident attorneys at Case Barnett Law are here to help you fight for the compensation that you deserve.
 Our passionate legal team will guide you through the process of filing your claim.
 We will keep you informed about the progress of your case, and we will thoroughly build your case to hold the negligent party accountable for compensating you.

-Common Causes of Motorcycle Accidents and the Injuries That Victims Suffer
+Common Causes of California Motorcycle Accidents

 Some people are under the misconception that motorcycle riders cause their crashes by their own reckless or negligent driving practices.
 While it is true that some accidents are caused by the motorcyclist, most are caused by car and truck drivers.

 There are many types of motorcycle accidents.
-Rear-end collisions, side impact wrecks, and head-on collisions are a few.
+Rear-end collisions, side-impact wrecks, and head-on collisions are a few.
 Common reasons that negligent drivers cause these tragic wrecks include:

 - Speeding.
-When a driver speeds, he has less control of his vehicle or ability to slow down or stop when traffic conditions require.
+When a driver speeds, he has less control of his vehicle or the ability to slow down or stop when traffic conditions require.
 As a result, he may not have time to stop if he is racing through an intersection when a motorcyclist has the right of way or a rider ahead of him must slow or stop suddenly.

 - Intoxication.
 A driver who is intoxicated because of alcohol or drug use does not possess the driving skills necessary to drive safely around motorcycles.
 Vision, reaction times, and good judgment may all be impaired.